All Good Things... (Star Trek: The Next Generation): Home media release and other adaptations

 "All Good Things..." was originally released on VHS in the UK as Star Trek: The Next Generation Volume 89, with the 2 part syndicated version used in error.
 The original 90 minute version, was released a few months later as a collectors edition paired with the retrospective documentary "Journey's End: The Saga Of Star Trek: The Next Generation" as well as trailers for all seven Star Trek feature films.
 It was later released as a standalone Blu-ray with exclusive features.

 On July 7, 1997 "All Good Things..." was released on a PAL-format LaserDisc in the United Kingdom, for £19.98.

 This was released in Japan on LaserDisc on October 9, 1998, as part of the half-season collection Log.14: Seventh Season Part.2.
 This set included episodes from "Lower Decks" to Part II of "All Good Things", with English and Japanese audio tracks.

 A novelization of the episode was published by Pocket Books in June 1994.
 It was written by Michael Jan Friedman in two weeks.
 It was published in hardcover and as a result, Friedman looked to expand on the episode to warrant the release.
 Scenes featuring Katherine Pulaski, Lwaxana Troi and Wesley Crusher were added.
 He suggested that the inclusion of further scenes with other characters made the novelization more of an ensemble piece rather than the actual episode which is very Picard focused.
 It was one of five novelizations to be made of The Next Generation episodes, alongside "Encounter at Farpoint", "Unification", "Relics" and "Descent".

 The paid online/streaming version of this episode, such as through Amazon Prime Video, is a condensed cut for syndication.
 For example, sections of dialogue are missing from Part II, such as the exchange between Worf and Picard at 51:05, when Worf says "You have always used your knowledge of Klingon honor and tradition to get what you want from me..."

 Legacy

 Writers for the TV show Lost cited Picard's time travel in the episode "All Good Things..." as a reference for how characters traveled through time in their 2008 episode "The Constant".

-After, and even during the time film shooting wrapped up for TNG, work also focused on the film Generations which was released later that year in 1994.
+After, and even during the time film shooting wrapped up for TNG, work also focused on the film Generations which was released later that year in 1994 and following the end of TNG, Star Trek: Deep Space Nine was briefly the only Star Trek show airing on television.
 Meanwhile, a successor to TNG, Star Trek: Voyager was in development and was shooting by later in 1994, and aired in January 1995 for the launch of UPN.
 The launch episode, one of the most expensive in TV history at $23 million, was watched by about 21.3 million people.

 The 1995 Star Trek novel Crossover by Michael Jan Friedman is set after this episode but before the movie Generations.

 According to producer Kevin Feige, "All Good Things..." served as an inspiration for character evolution in Avengers: Endgame.